 An easy way to start building your credit is to become an authorized user on someone else’s credit card.
 If you have a family member or partner who is willing to add you to their card as an authorized user, you’ll get their credit history added to yours.

-2. Get a Credit Card
+2. Apply for a Credit Card

 A great way to start building credit is by signing up for a new credit card.
 In the beginning, your options might be limited.
-However, there are a lot of cards out there designed with people like you in mind — they’re ready to help you start from scratch.
+However, there are a lot of cards out there designed with people like you in mind — and they’re ready to help you start from scratch.

 Some options to consider when you’re just getting started include: